mikeizbicki/typeparams/README.md

 2. The `mkParams` template haskell function currently only makes the necessary instances for `Static` and `RunTime` configurations.
 The infrastructure for `Automatic` configurations must be done manually.
 It is possible to automatically produce the required infrastructure for `Automatic` configurations as well, but I haven't figured out a way to do it without introducing overhead that's usually unnecessary.

+3. For simplicity, this package only currently implements unboxed vectors in this framework.
+There is no reason, however, that boxed vectors and storable vectors could not be implemented as well.
+This would allow storable storable vectors using all the same techniques as above.

-3. I'm still not 100% satisfied with the way the types look.
-They could probably be made much easier to use.
+4. I'm still not 100% satisfied with the way the types look.
+They could probably still be made easier to use.

 **Please report any bugs/issues/feature requests!**